Policy Evaluation during a Pandemic: A Baseline Stochastic SIRD Model

 in all time periods.
 Later, we will be interested in the effect of the policy on the cumulative number of cases by time period $t$, and we denote this variable by $C_{lt}$ and note that $C_{lt} = N_l - S_{lt}$.

-In a SIRD model, the paths of each of these variables is governed by some transition equations.
+In a SIRD model, the paths of all of these variables are governed by some transition equations.
 The transition equations have the Markov property; i.e., the path of each outcome over time only depends on the ``state'' of location $l$ in the immediately preceding period.
 And, in particular, these transition equations are given by